bjesuiter/dartSwitch/README.md

 # dartSwitch
-A little dart library for wrapping big if - if else blocks in a nicer structure.
+A little dart library for wrapping big "if - if else" blocks in a nicer structure.
+This is mainly for learning purposes.
 I know, it's somehow stupid, but maybe someone has a use-case for this.
  At least with some additions :)